AbhijitNikam52/Code-Editor/README.md

 # Code-Editor
 Create a code editor using HTML, CSS, and JavaScript to allow users to write and execute code.
 It offers syntax highlighting, code editing, and a runnable environment for programming languages.
+A code editor built with HTML, CSS, and JavaScript is a web-based tool designed to facilitate code writing and execution.
+It provides a user-friendly interface for developers to compose, edit, and test their code in real-time.
+This editor typically incorporates syntax highlighting, making it easier to identify and correct code error and the editor runs the code directly within the browser.
+This tool is essential for web developers, allowing them to streamline their workflow and debug code efficiently.